makersacademy/chitter-challenge/README.md

 2. Story 02:
   * A user can sign into Chitter.
 Feature tests check for the process to:
-    - succeed with correct username and password (a greeting is displayed)
+    - succeed with correct username and password (a name-specific greeting is displayed)
     - fail with incorrect username and/or password (an error message is displayed and the user is redirected to the sign in form)

+3. Story 03:
+  * A user can sign out of Chitter.
+Feature tests check for the `Sign out` button to work and display a page where:
+    - a sign out confirmation message is displayed
+    - the user's salutation by name is absent

 Issues
 -----